zebrunner/community-edition/docs/config-guide.md

    * Add your SonarQube server under **Administration > Configuration > General Settings > Server base URL**
    ![Alt text](https://github.com/qaprosoft/qps-infra/blob/develop/docs/img/SonarBaseUrlConfig.png?raw=true "SonarBaseUrlConfig")
-   > Tip: If you are missing images in your decorated pull/merge request it is probably due to configuration issues or the sonarqube server is not available now.
+   > Tip: If you are missing images in your decorated pull/merge request it is probably due to configuration issues or the sonarqube server being unavailable at that moment.

 ## Support Channel